The Hunger Games

 Why Parents Might Like It

-Offers a compelling narrative with strong character development and thought-provoking themes that can spark discussion about societal issues.
+Offers a compelling narrative with strong female lead, exploring mature themes of social justice and individual agency that can spark meaningful discussions.

 Positives & Learning